sanazia999-beep/portfolio/README.md

 1. (only do this once) install ruby and jekyll

-* follow the installation steps for [Windows](https://jekyllrb.com/docs/installation/windows/)
+* follow the installation steps for [Windows](https://jekyllrb.com/docs/installation/windows/) or [MacOS](https://jekyllrb.com/docs/installation/macos/)
 *  Check if Jekyll has been installed properly by running this command in your terminal: `jekyll -v`

 2. (only do this once) install the necessary ruby gems: in your terminal, navigate to your portfolio folder, and then run the command `bundle install`